jimporter/mettle/doc/index.md

 executable, just run `make` to create the file in the root directoy.
 (This is, of course, suboptimal, but expect improvements to the process soon!)

-## Dependencies

-This project currently requires a C++14 compiler (for generic lambdas in the matchers) and Boost (for argument parsing in the test runner).
-It's been tested against clang 3.4 (get it from [http://llvm.org/apt/](http://llvm.org/apt/));
-Ubuntu 13.10's version won't work!).